Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 # CI environment

 ## General pipeline updates
-General updates can be migrated by essentially copying/replacing any code outside of the `arm` folder (i.e., `.github`/`.azuredevops`/`utilities`/`docs`).
+General updates can be migrated by essentially copying/replacing any code outside of the `arm` folder (i.e., `.github`, `.azuredevops`, `utilities`, `docs`).
 If you modified the CI environment in the meantime, make sure to carefully merge any conflicting code.
 Noteworthy changes include:
 -	renamed composite actions / templates,
 -	extended placeholder handling,
--	extended pipeline functionality (e.g., managementgroup-level removal),
+-	extended pipeline functionality (e.g., management group level removal),
 -	publishing of child modules and
 -	overall extended publishing using `version.json` files
 -	additional deployments in the dependencies pipeline